SimonWaldherr/ups/README.md

 ## Why

 Why what?
 Why I wrote the application?
 Because I did not want to bother anymore with an unstable proprietary software!
+I wasted several hours a week managing the NiceWatch system and keeping it running.
+I had much better things to do and that's why I wrote UPS.

 Why I made some choices the way I made them?
 Mostly there is also a reasonable cause - you want an example?
 There is a function called ```cdatafy``` which adds ```CDATA```-sections to the XML-string.
-You may ask why on earth someone whould need such a function.
+You may ask why on earth someone would need such a function.
 Because many SAP developers don't know anything about XML in general and XML marshalling in specific, so they just concatenate strings and as result they create invalid XMLs.
 It seems like the favorite word of most SAP consultants is standard,